sw33tLie/uff/README.md

 - Malformed HTTP headers are allowed (e.g.: headers starting with a space or without a colon)
 - `-no-content-length` flag to send a body in a request even without a `Content-Length` header.
 - `-request` flag actually sends the request you have in your file as it is, without reordering headers, missing malformed bits, etc.
+- `-request-keepalive` flag to set `Connection: keep-alive` in the -request file and fuzz faster.

 ## Other changes
 - Default user agent changed to latest's Chrome version.
 NOTE: ffuf's default user agent is banned by many WAFs.